 Be Safe

 When traveling during the evening and dressed to impress avoid the train.
-Instead splurge on a cab and arrive in style.
-If you are traveling during off-hours (usually after 11:00 PM) either wait by the token booth before entering the platform or wait in the "Off Hours" area on the platform.
-This area is visibly marked with a bright yellow line and a large sign above designating as the off hours area.
-The conductor rides in this car.
-Never stand on the yellow line and beware of platform pushers.
-Although it is a rarity it has happened before.
+Instead splurge on a cab, Uber or Via and arrive in style.
+If you are traveling during off-hours (usually after 11 p.m.) either wait by the token booth before entering the platform or wait in the "Off Hours" area on the platform.
+This area is visibly marked with a bright yellow line and a large sign above designating as the off hours area where the conductor rides the car.
+Avoid standing on the yellow line and beware of platform pushers.
+Although it is a rarity it does happen.
 Be aware of your surrounds and the space you occupy at all times.
 Stand back in the middle of the platform and be conscious of those around you.

 Live in Times Square